DynamicCodeSearch/SLACC/INSTALL.md

 ```
 > mongostart
 ```
 * You are now set to use SLACC.
 No changes have to be made to the java or python properties.
-Head over to the [README](https://github.com/DynamicCodeSearch/SLACC/blob/ICSE20/README.md) to try out a on the `Sample` dataset or the `CodeJam` dataset.
+Head over to the [README](https://github.com/DynamicCodeSearch/SLACC/tree/ICSE20/README.md#running-slacc) to try out a on the `Example` dataset or the `CodeJam` dataset.

 ## Setting up from Scratch